h2non/croak-grunt-faker/README.md

 ```
 $ croak run iam so happy with it --debug --stack
 ```
-You can also pass Croak specific flags via the faker
+Also you can pass through Croak specific flags via the faker
 ```
 $ grunt --project excalibur
 ```